 Luke 22:31-32: Simon, Simon, Satan demanded to have you [Greek plural; “you all”], that he might sift you like wheat, but I have prayed for you [Greek singular; “you only”] that your faith may not fail; and when you have turned again, strengthen your brethren.

-The Greek word πρῶτος, as used by St. Matthew the evangelist when describing Peter, has a spectrum of meaning that includes: leading, most important, and chief.
+• The Greek word πρῶτος (first) has a spectrum of meaning that includes: leading, most important, and chief.

-cf. Acts 1:13-26: Peter headed the meeting to appoint the first apostolic successor.
+cf. Acts 1:13-26: St. Peter headed the meeting to appoint the first apostolic successor.

-cf. Acts 3:6,7: Peter performed the first miracle after Pentecost.
+cf. Acts 3:6,7: St. Peter performed the first miracle after Pentecost.

-cf. Acts 5:1-11: Peter presided over the first ecclesial punishment.
+cf. Acts 5:1-11: St. Peter presided over the first ecclesial punishment.

-cf. Acts 8:21: Peter excommunicated the first heretic.
+cf. Acts 8:21: St. Peter excommunicated the first heretic.

-Peter was the first apostle to witness the risen Christ—juxtaposed with Paul being the last apostle to witness the risen Christ.
-Similarly, Peter was the first apostle to acknowledge that Jesus is the Christ, and Paul, again, was the last apostle to confess.
-It is clear to Catholic Christians of every generation, including Paul and his, that Peter was not a random member of the twelve.
+• St. Peter was the first Apostle to acknowledge that Jesus is the Christ and St. Paul was the last Apostle to confess.
+St. Peter was the first Apostle to witness the risen Christ, and St. Paul, again, was the last Apostle to witness the risen Christ.
+It is clear to Catholic Christians of every generation, including St. Paul and his, that St. Peter was not a random member of the twelve.
 The evidence provides an ancient pre-Pauline formula and insight into the Sacred Tradition of the practicing Church.

 Acts 15:28-29: For it has seemed good to the Holy Spirit and to us to lay upon you no greater burden than these necessary things: that you abstain from what has been sacrificed to idols and from blood and from what is strangled and from unchastity.
 If you keep yourselves from these, you will do well.
 Farewell.